colinmeinke/wordz/README.md

 example, to output the word `foo`, the character directory needs to include the files `f.png` and `o.png`.

+### --concurrency

+The maximum number of images written concurrently. e.g. `--concurrency 20`.

+Additional writes will be queued.

+If omitted this will default to 5.

 ### --format

 The output format. e.g. `--format jpg`.